SeekingDream/ISSTA23_DyCL/README.md

 2. Once these components are ready, we can customize the parameters for the compiler using the 'adnn_id' and compile it using either 'python compile_tvm.py --eval_id=adnn_id' or 'python compile_onnx.py --eval_id=adnn_id'."

-3. We provide a tutorial on how to use DyCL on our [website](https://github.com/SeekingDream/ISSTA23_DyCL).